Andoni Aldekoa on constructing a knowledge city

-In 2010, Bilbao City Hall was awarded the inaugural Lee Kuan Yew World City Prize in recognition of its transformation of the city of Bilbao from being in industrial decline, to a modern and vibrant city.
-Howard James spoke with Andoni Aldekoa, Chief Executive Officer of Bilbao City Council, about the next stage in the city’s development.
+In 2010, Bilbao was awarded the inaugural Prize for its transformation from being in industrial decline to a modern and vibrant city.
+We speak with Andoni Aldekoa, Chief Executive Officer of Bilbao City Council, about the next stage in the city’s development.

 Andoni Aldekoa (AA): In 25 years, Bilbao has gone through an urban revolution that has made us an attractive city for international tourism.
 But at the same time we have witnessed a sharp decline in the importance of industry in the city’s economy.
 All these, together with the current change in the cycle that is taking place internationally, meant that we began to consider the need to move towards a city-region with a clear commitment to knowledge, excellence and internationalisation, as well as to new urban industrial policies that include technology, sustainability and design.

 What projects are in the pipeline and how does the city assess the merits of these kinds of initiatives?
 (For example, the master plan for the island of Zorrotzaurre and the opening of new universities and other education centres)

 AA: First of all, we need to emphasise the advantage that the Bilbao brand represents, as this is synonymous with Guggenheim, culture, transformation and excellence all over the world.
 However, we need to ensure that Bilbao is also associated with knowledge, business, university, technology and design – a complete competitive metropolis in a world of cities.

 This is why we have also given a definitive boost to the Zorrotzaurre project, which together with the nearby areas of Zorrotza and Punta Zorrotza, will make it possible to develop areas of high added-value industrial activity.
 Industry is a vital part of Bilbao’s past and we would like it to be one of the pillars of its future development.